frmfm/FRAMED-2.0-Guide/README.md

 ## 1-4.
 Application(EXE) Artworks

 This category is related to all other than the frameworks listed below.
-These include Windows specific applications such as those made using Unity, Unreal Engine, etc.
+These include Windows specific applications such as those made using Unity, Unreal Engine, custom .exe wrappers etc.

-This same procedure applies to artworks made using Javascript.
+This same procedure applies to artworks made using Javascript/HTML5.
 They need to be wrapped into a Windows executable (.EXE) file to be uploaded to the platform and played on the FRAMED devices.
 Once example is this wrapper → [FRAMED-WebGL-ThreeJS-Framework](https://github.com/jocabola/FRAMED-WebGL-ThreeJS-Framework)

 ### ■ Resolution